ernie-bernie/Mood-of-the-Room/Developing_Journal/Week_1.md

 - Experiment #1 was very succesful in my opinion, as it revealed an issue in the process while also validating some of my other methods.
 It showed me that k=3, k=4, and k=5 all produce stable answers, so I can pick one of those when the time comes.
 -

+## End-of-Week Reflection
+- What worked: I think that overall, I made very good progress on my Alpha versions and research, and I am very happy with the results of the experiment, as they showed me a lot.
+The Manhattan method worked very well, and using data voting with the nearest neighbor proved to work
+- What didn't: This week, my experiment surfaced one issue.
+It showed me that even if the mood is not in the labled points, the output will be the closest neighbor's label, which means I have to put in something to prevent a forced, incorrect answer.
+- What surprised me: I was surprised that changing the value of k did not change the output.
+I had expected it to change, since there would be more farther data points voting.

 ## NEXT STEPS:
 - Decide what version of Alpha will be the first implementation
 - Figure out what k should equal
 - Test if using weighted averages would increase stability and how it would affect responsiveness
+- Run Experiment #2, testing weighted averages